ZTJ031/CAMAF-2019-2025/README.md

 If you use this code or the CAMAF-2019-2025 dataset, please cite the associated Data Descriptor and the Figshare data record.

-[insert manuscript citation after publication]
+The formal manuscript citation will be added after publication.

-[insert Figshare DOI]
+Dataset DOI: [insert Figshare DOI]